-FIE is the only non-university or degree granting institution (from hundreds of participants) to be awarded this accreditation and we are only one of a handful of non USA/Canada institutions to be recognized in this way (alongside the likes of University of Edinburgh and University of Greenwich).
+FIE is the only non-university or degree-granting institution (from hundreds of participants) to be awarded this accreditation and we are only one of a handful of non-USA/Canada institutions to be recognized in this way (alongside the likes of the University of Edinburgh and University of Greenwich).
 We are proud to be in such esteemed company alongside many of our partner institutions.
 It is rewarding to share our values with so many of the colleges and universities that we work with.

 NUS STUDENT SWITCH OFF

 |In 2014, FIE became the first and only non-university participant in the UK’s National Union of Students Student Switch Off (SSO) scheme.
 Student Switch Off is a nation-wide campaign that encourages students to save energy when living in university halls of residence.
 The program focuses on peer-to-peer communication and creating a sense of competition to provide incentives that go beyond just being more ‘environmentally friendly’.
 Over 300 students in all four of FIE’s residences participated, demonstrating significant energy savings.
 During the spring 2014 semester, energy usage in the winning residence was reduced by 20% compared to previous years.
 Altogether, FIE London SSO participants reduced carbon emissions by 6 tons which is equivalent to making over 377,000 cups of tea or taking 65 round-trip flights from London to Manchester!|